codenotary/cnlc-docs-test/pages/help/introduction.md

 ### User Interface

 The user interface is a browser-based GUI.
-It's where you create and manage Ledgers, create API keys, view statistics, run audit reports, and access various administrative functions.
+It's where you create and manage Ledgers, create Signer IDs, view statistics, run audit reports, and access various administrative functions.

-<help-image src="/alt_ledger_plain.png" alt="" > </help-image>
+<help-image src="/alt_ledger_list.jpg" alt="Ledger list" > </help-image>

 ### SDK

 Your applications with through CodeNotary Ledgers through provided SDKs and plugins.
 You can post new entries as well as cryptographically verify and query data from Ledger.

-Each SDK and plugin has its own API key to be used to authenticate against CodeNotary Cloud.
+Each SDK and plugin has its own Signer ID to be used to authenticate against Codenotary Cloud.

 ##### SDK Language Support